-The IJBs final operational outturn is a underspend against budget of £3.9 million for the year.
-This is split between a Health Services underspend of £0.961 m and Social Care underspend of £2.9 million.
-Tthe IJB increased its reserves from £1.2 million to £13.9 million as a result of underspends , and Covid-19 related funding.
+The IJBs final operational outturn is an underspend against budget of £1.569 million for the year.
+This is split between a Health Services underspend of £0.829 m and Social Care underspend of £0.740 million.
+Tthe IJB increased its reserves from £13.9 million to £33.2 million as a result of a surplus on provision of services of £13.9 million for the 2022 financial This surplus arose as a result of underspends, and additional Covid-19 related funding.

-The integration scheme stipulates the default position in an overspend scenario.
 This year the underspend delivered by the IJB means there is no additional contributions required by either partner body, and partners continue to be bound to cover overspends for which they have operational responsibility, and this is expected to continue.
-Our recommendation of moving to a proportional risk sharing agreement has not been delivered in year, and continues to be reported as a grade one action point for 2021-22.